BUGSPRAY TREATMENT

 Most likely.
 Anytime you allow a large population of insect to exist either on or alongside your home, the chances of some getting inside are high.
 And since you state you have months “hounding” your garage, it would only make sense that some get inside.
 As our article explains above, miller moths will nest on homes unless you treat the exterior of the home with either the Maxxthor or Bithor.

-As for inside; either spray can be used to treat carpeting and furniture but if the moths start hiding in cracks and crevices, use the PT-Microcare to spot treat.
-It’s easier to apply to small areas and won’t make a mess in sensitive areas.
+As for inside; either spray can be used to treat carpeting and furniture but if the moths start hiding in cracks and crevices, use the FS MP to spot treat.
+It’s the only spray that can kill all their life cycle stages in case they’re breeding on the home AND it will easily penetrate their protective powdery outer body.

 Will ultrasonic plug in devices keep miller moths away as we get up to 200 in the house daily in spring into summer.
 They make me sick and we have to hibernate in 1 room when it all starts.
 They’ll even fly into my refrigerator!